gkjpettet/strike3/README.md

 #### Reserved variables
 ##### date
 The publication date for the content.
 Should be in SQL date format.
 Valid examples include: `2016-12-06 10:40`, `2016-12-06` and `2016-12-06 10:40:35`.
-If not specified then MAebh will use the modification date of the file.
+If not specified then Strike3 will use the modification date of the file.
 If the publication date is in the future then the content will not be rendered.

+##### draft
+If `true` then this post will not be rendered _unless_ the `buildDrafts` value in the site’s `config.json` file is set to `true`.

+##### slug
+A post’s slug is automatically created by Strike3 but can be overridden/customised with this variable if desired.

 ##### title
 The title for the content.
 If not specified in the frontmatter then Strike3 will slugify the file name.

-##### draft
-If `true` then this post will not be rendered _unless_ then `buildDrafts` value in the site's `config.json` file is set to `true`.

 ## <a id="sections">Sections</a>
 As discussed in the [content organisation](#content-organisation) section, how you organise your content in your file system is mirrored in the final built site.
 With this in mind, Strike3 uses the top level folders within the `/content` folder as the **section**.